 Accepting and Assimilating Promotion

-In 2011, Hecht et al., based on various models and theories, defines implementation in three innovative steps.
+In 2011, Hecht et al., based on various models and theories, defined implementation in three innovative steps.

 Steps Influenced by Design Not influenced by Design Adoption